NathalieFranklin/cse15l-lab-reports/lab-report-1-week-1.md

 |             ..  |
 +----[SHA256]-----+
 ```
-Make sure to put in your address inplace of the one above
+Make sure to put in your address inplace of the one above.

 ![Image](step5.png)

 ---